lacchain/LACPass-LACChain-Component/README.md

 - The DID value of your digital wallet must be shared with your Health organization, in order to issue and deliver the health credentials to your digital wallet.

-- To synchronize your digital wallet to receive issued credentials you may click the **Sync** button as displayed:
+- To synchronize your digital wallet to receive issued credentials click the **Sync** button as displayed:

 ![](https://github.com/lacchain/LACPass-LACChain-Component/blob/main/examples/lacpassLACChainIDCredentialDIDUpperRightMenuSync.png)